Tameranian/vurb.world/README.md

-A website I made for Vurbank.
+A website Tameranian made for Vurbank.